TremeschinArchive/PocketSolar/Readme.md

 # ● Running from Source Code
-See the [BrokenSource](https://github.com/Tremeschin/BrokenSource) for setting up the development environment.
+See the [BrokenSource](https://github.com/BrokenSource/BrokenSource) for setting up the development environment.

-- Compile and upload the `ViyLine.ino` Arduino code to an Arduino UNO board
+- Compile and upload the `PocketSolar.ino` Arduino code to an Arduino UNO board
-- Run: `broken viyline`
+- Run: `broken PocketSolar`

 # ● Building the Circuit